What we do

 9.30am- 10.00am Focus and Snack time

 Depending on how the day is going, snack time will either be as a group or on a rolling basis.
-As of September 2019, a healthy snack is to be provided by Pre-School, as well as water and milk.
+We provide a healthy snack to the children, as well as water and milk.
 This is to promote good oral care, encourage children to explore and try new foods.
 Children also develop their independence by (with the help of the Staff) pouring their own drinks from a jug and helping to cut their foods.

 We promote early good oral hygiene at the setting and more info and support can be found here.